Customer Experience Personalization in Travel and Hospitality Using Behavioral Analytics and Machine Learning

 Using third-party data.
 Using data from third-parties like social media or reviews platforms is difficult as 1) you must associate users with your clients, 2) you have to account for legal limitations.
 The TripAdvisor API, which we covered in our story on main travel APIs, provides personal reviews and allows for embedding TripAdvisor widgets on travel websites, but its terms and conditions restrict any data analysis.
 So, always check the legal side of the problem prior to considering third-parties.

-To wrap up, let’s discuss some of the challenges that may crop up while adopting personalization.
+To wrap up, let’s discuss some of the challenges that may crop up while adopting personalization and recommendations for tackling them.

 Start simple and use loyalty programs data.
 Don’t try personalization for everyone from the start.
 You won’t have enough data from every customer, so the best approach here is to use information that you already have for your most valuable customers and proceed from that point.